TSPoulsen/egm/notes.md

     - Mention that in reality the CDF can be evaluated numerically

 ##### Next
-- How do I handle c_i, the max limit on all dimensions, if I set that only 0.0001 fraction of points are outside, then is clipping these alright?
+- How do I handle $c_i$, the max limit on all dimensions, if I set that only 0.0001 fraction of points are outside, then is clipping these alright?
 Otherwise I have no clue on how to set the bound
 - Proofs of theorems from other sources (both your article and other)?